AdaCore/spark2014/docs/ug/goals.rst

 In this example, the contract is again incomplete: it only mentions that the acceleration is set to zero, but not that the breaks are activated.
 Said otherwise, it only mentions the modification of the ``Accel`` variable, but not the one of ``Breaks``.
-Again, a warning could be issued to the programmer, stating that a written variable is not mentioned in the contract, so no other part of the program can be aware of its new value, and this is probably a bug either in the code or in the contract.
-In this particular example, the previously mentioned warning about code that does not contribute to the postcondition would be issued as well, but other situations, that would only be detected by the analysis concerning effects, are possible.
+Again, a warning will be issued to the programmer, stating that a written variable is not mentioned in the contract, so no other part of the program can be aware of its new value, and this is probably a bug either in the code or in the contract.

 Redundant Specifications *(Not Yet Implemented)*
 ------------------------